FAQs

 The Payment Systems Regulator issued Specific Direction 17 in October 2022 requiring directed PSPs to provide Confirmation of Payee.
 You can find out more about Specific Direction 17 here.

-SD 17 requires the named organisations to implement CoP by October 2024.
+SD 17 requires the named organisations to implement CoP by 31 October 2024.
 Pay.UK is seen as an enabler to create alternate models for CoP to support organisations to join the service.
-It is our role to define and implement this process and that is being finalised – it will ensure a level playing field so any interested aggregators can apply to participate.
+It is our role to define and implement this process – this will ensure a level playing field so any interested Aggregators can apply to participate.

 If you are currently considering applying for CoP, please contact us for more information.

-2. This would then allow the PSPs to be indirectly participating in CoP through an Aggregator.
+This model allows PSPs to be indirectly participating in CoP through an Aggregator.

 When will the Aggregator model be ready?